danielius89/crud-react2/project-conventions.md

     * components/ - components used in more than one page
     * pages/ - website pages
     * styles/ - files for themes, mixins and CSS
+    * global/ - files using React Context method to pass props from parent to child component
+    * helpers/ - optional code for styling improvements
+    * services/ - files used to communicate with database

 ## File naming
   * kebab-case for all files